Want to join our team?

 Humanities /Geography /Theory of Knowledge Teacher

 Jaromir’s favourite quote is: “Invest some time to get to know yourself,” by his favourite author, Yuval N. Harari.
 He is originally from the Czech Republic, a small town on the border with Austria, so Czech is his native language.
 Having lived in Australia for some time, he feels he has found a great new home in Western Australia – a place of stunning nature and an extraordinary mixing pot of people from many cultures and walks of life.
 As a Geography Teacher, you might not be surprised to know that his favourite hobby is, and always has been GEOGRAPHY!
 He also enjoys history and has plenty of other non-academic hobbies, such as chess, footy (go Freo!), cricket (go Scorchers!), gardening, bushwalking – just to name a few.

 Physical Expression Teacher

 Creative Expression Teacher

-Just as our diverse teaching group defines our unique and inspiring learning experience, our administration team is at the heart of our school community, supporting our teachers, students and parents.
+Just as our diverse teaching group defines our unique and inspiring learning experience, our administration team is at the heart of our school community, supporting our teachers, students, and families.

 Des is delighted to have been given the opportunity to lead The Montessori School Kingsley, a Montessori school with such a long and proud history.
 He was the Deputy Principal at Melbourne Montessori for three years before coming to our school in 2020.
 He is a passionate and dedicated Montessorian who has held various roles in educational leadership for over 20 years.
 Des regards the completion of the Association Montessori Internationale Orientation to Adolescent Studies, at the Hershey School in Ohio (United States), as the most beneficial training he has ever undertaken.